wrenoud/nos-fpm/markdown/chapter_4.md

 systems for common OCS survey systems are described in Appendix 1, (Coordinate_Systems.pdf).

 The hydrographer may find it useful to create a three-dimensional Vessel Shape when entering sensor offsets.
-This image, created using Vessel Editor’s Edit > Vessel Shape menu, shows the relative location of sensors as entered in the HVF and can provide the hydrographer with a quick verification that offsets have been entered correctly.
+This image, created using Vessel Editor’s Edit &gt; Vessel Shape menu, shows the relative location of sensors as entered in the HVF and can provide the hydrographer with a quick verification that offsets have been entered correctly.
 The field unit shall ensure that the vessel offsets, entered in the HVF are fully consistent with those, listed in the DAPR (see section 8.1.5.1 of HSSD).
 Any inconsistencies shall be addressed in the DR (see section 8.1.4 of HSSD).

 ### 4.1.2 Creating CARIS Projects

 CARIS Projects shall be created for each survey and include only the survey registry number (e.g. H12345, or F00123).
 New Projects are created using the CARIS New Project Wizard.
 When adding a new project, the wizard will request the following data:
-•	 Description – Provide a brief summary of the purpose of the Project and any significant survey-specific information.
+* Description – Provide a brief summary of the purpose of the Project and any significant survey-specific information.
 The bulk of the description can be extracted from the Introduction, Location, and Priority sections of the Project Instructions.
 Note: Entering a description is important because this is one of the few places in HIPS and SIPS where external metadata can be attached to digital data.

-•	 Owner – List the assigned ship or field party, as well as the Lead Hydrographer (Commanding Officer or Chief-of-Party) and Survey Manager.
+* Owner – List the assigned ship or field party, as well as the Lead Hydrographer (Commanding Officer or Chief-of-Party) and Survey Manager.

-•	 Map Projection – Map Projection establishes the coordinate system to be used for the Project view in HIPS/ SIPS.
+* Map Projection – Map Projection establishes the coordinate system to be used for the Project view in HIPS/ SIPS.
 If AUTO_UTM is specified, the coordinate system of the Project view will be based on the ellipsoid manually entered in the HVF.
 The AUTO_UTM option can be used, provided a Universal Transverse Mercator (UTM) projection on the North American Datum of 1983 (NAD83) has been entered for all HVF files associated with the survey.

-•	 Project Extent – Enter the basic boundaries of the survey area.
+* Project Extent – Enter the basic boundaries of the survey area.
 Project Extent is expressed as a regular (i.e., non-rotated) rectangle.
 Project Extent should completely cover the assigned survey limits.
 Note that data

 *Page 112*

 ------------------------------------------------------------------------------------------------------------------------

 brought into a CARIS Project are not automatically clipped to this area; the clipping function is optional and requires user activation.
 If activated, the default clipping boundary will be the Project Extent, but this may be modified by the user.
 Refer to the CARIS HIPS and SIPS User’s Manual for additional information on clipping data.

 4.2 Bathymetry Processing
 --------------------------